 Security Guard- 17

 Bank Teller- 22

 Sales Professional- 24

-As you can see, scores vary widely based on an average score for a given job field.
+As you can see, scores vary widely based on an average rating for a given job field.
 Employers sometimes use Wonderlic test scores as a type of personality test, to screen prospective employees before employment.
 Examples of such employers include the NFL (the most famous for using Wonderlic tests for athletes), TruGreen, Ameritas Life Insurance, and Arnold Logistics.

 The NFL has been using the Wonderlic test since the 1970s, and the player's Wonderlic test scores are occasionally made public knowledge (not intentionally).
 Because of this, there is quite an interest in the Wonderlic test, from a football fan's perspective.
-In the beginning of football season, many news articles can be found that claim to have a list of professional player's Wonderlic scores.
+At the beginning of football season, many news articles can be found that claim to have a list of professional player's Wonderlic scores.
 Much of this news attention is meant to occupy time in the pre-season (what else is a football fan to do when football is not being played?), but there are occasionally accurate scores which are released.
 Many fans will also try to explain an athlete's poor football performance with a link to his Wonderlic test score.
-For instance, Wallace Gilberry (who played for Alabama most recently), is reported to have a Wonderlic score of 17, and was not drafted into the NFL in 2008.
+For instance, Wallace Gilberry (who played for Alabama most recently), is reported to have a Wonderlic score of 17 and was not drafted into the NFL in 2008.

 If you are faced with taking a Wonderlic test, there are several things that you can do to prepare for the test.
 Although the Wonderlic is a general intelligence test, you can prepare by taking a sample test.
 Sample Wonderlic tests are available on the Internet, many of which are quite accurate at calculating your Wonderlic test scores properly.
 There are no real Wonderlic tests available, as Wonderlic, Inc protects the actual Wonderlic tests.